-Google just released the first preview of Android Q, so you can now download and install the first beta version of Android 10 on your Pixel device.
+Google just released the Android Q Beta 2, so you can now download and install the second beta version of Android 10 on your Pixel device.

 We have already seen several leaks and rumors around the upcoming Android version, but now we have something concrete to discuss.